-It’s a custom to make more than one “pib,” depending on the number of family members, because they will have it for breakfast, lunch and dinner for two or three days!
-There are some modern versions that includes different fillings, such as ham and cheese, pork cracklings, or fried octopus.
+It’s a custom to make more than one “pib,” depending on the number of family members because they will have it for breakfast, lunch, and dinner for two or three days!
+There are some modern versions that include different fillings, such as ham and cheese, pork cracklings, or fried octopus.
 What is maintained in every version is the delicious aroma, causing the same words to be spoken all over Yucatán: “now it smells like pib.”

 Editorial by Violeta H. Cantarell